Subscribe for more content

 If you’re a parent, a caregiver, or filling some other role which makes having a regular 9–5 difficult, or you just hate having to show up at an office, personal training can really open new doors in your life.
 Embrace it—it’s one of the best parts of holding a trainer certification!

 No matter how you slice it, being an ISSA certified personal trainer is pretty awesome.
 It gives you the freedom to make your own schedule, make more money, and make a serious difference in the world.

 There are all sorts of reasons to go into this field, but make no mistake, personal training is first and foremost a “people” business.
 There are so many people in the world whose lives are made better by personal trainers.

 There are everyday people who want to live better lives with their families.
 There are those joining the military or local police forces who might need an extra push to accomplish their health and fitness goals to get hired.
 There are elderly individuals who might need specialized care they can’t get safely anywhere else.
 All of these and more are great examples of the sorts of clients you stand to help in your new career.

 So, if you’re ready to make a difference, don’t let another second go by.
-Check out ISSA's personal trainer certification course today and start your journey to making the world a better and more fit place for everyone!
+Check out ISSA's personal trainer certification course plus the Online Coaching Certification to start your journey to making the world a better and more fit place for everyone!